Hello! Click on one of our members below to chat on Whatsapp

 Peru forms part of the Andes Mountain Range, the longest continental mountain range in the world.
 Forming a continuous highland along the Andean Volcanic belt in the western edge of South America.
 The Altiplano/ Andean plateau which lies along the cities of Cusco, Arequipa, Huaraz and Puno is the second-highest on the planet after the Tibetan plateau.
 Thus making Peru one of the hiking meccas of the world.

 Couple this location with Peru´s rich history and cultural diversity, then you are guaranteed a hiking adventure that’s the full package.
-Traverse through remote mountain passes, stopping at stunning glacial lakes and visiting historical archeological sites that are engineering marvels.
+Travel through remote mountain passes, stopping at stunning glacial lakes and visiting historical archeological sites that are engineering marvels.
 There are mainly 3 trekking regions to choose from in Peru.
 The most popular is Cusco and includes treks like Lares, Salkantay, Choquequirao and the famous Inca Trail to Machu Picchu.
 Also venture to the amazing Colca Canyon in Arequipa or to its many volcanoes like the great Misti.
 Finally, stopover in Huaraz, home to the magnificent and seldom visited Cordillera Blanca Mountain range.

 The country has an excellent and well-developed trekking industry, with first rate guides and equipment.
 There are certain ethical dimensions to the country’s trekking business and a mindful visitor will come pre equipped with some background knowledge.
 It´s good to do your research before planning and booking a trek in Peru.